TrungLeIT/TriviaAPI/README.md

 ```
 {
   "question": {
-    "answer": "Tom Cruise",
+    "answer": "Edward Scissorhands",
     "category": 5,
-    "difficulty": 4,
+    "difficulty": 3,
-    "id": 4,
+    "id": 6,
-    "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"
+    "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
   },
   "success": true
 }